No matter whether you are looking for a flat or for a shared-flat (WG), in Germany you will have to work hard to get one.

 If you are new in the city and you would like to meet new people I highly recommend you to take a look at WG-Gesucht .
 It is the best website to find a WG o shared flat.

 Here I also recommend you to apply to the right offers.
 Therefore, check if your hobbies, way of life, age, gender… match the requirements written in the room offer.
 And do not forget that the more E-mails you send, the higher the chance to get invited to a flat interview.

 If you german is still not good enough, do not panic!
 You can always contact your future roommates in English, usually young people are quite flexible when it comes to speak in other languages but german.

 Finally, remember that if you are not living in Germany and you cannot attend an in-person interview, you can ask for a skype/zoom call.

 Rent a flat

-To find a flat you have to work hard.
-The demand is really high in Düsseldorf and Köln, also the prices are increasing rapidly.
-I recommend you to contact the real state agency by telephone (if possible), because once they have a considerable amount of candidates requests they do not answer more emails.
+Finding a flat in Düsseldorf and Köln is a tough task since the demans is really high.
+Prices are also increasing rapidly.
+Therefore, if you find any interesting flat, I recommend you to contact the real state agency by telephone (if possible), because once they have a considerable amount of candidates requests they do not answer more emails.

-In Germany there are different kind of landlords:
+In Germany you can find different kinds of landlords: